Donating brain, spinal cord tissue, pituitary and cerebrospinal fluid for research

 What happens to tissue not used for research?

-Any tissue not used for research will be respectfully disposed of lawfully following the Human Tissue Authority codes of practice.
+Any tissue not used for research will be respectfully disposed in accordance with the Human Tissue Authority codes of practice.

-Who can consent to brain, pituitary and CSF donation?
+Who can consent to brain, spinal cord (if applicable), pituitary and CSF donation?

 - The individual themselves